Kayinnasaki/kayin.moe-article-pages/01.writing/toyification/item.md

 A [tool tip="Not that disagreeing is crazy, but more than one little line got more interaction than a whole big write-up 😭"]surprising number of people[/tool] debated with this premise.
 "The second one is clearer!
 You can see the details!
 You can see the textures!
 I can actually see that it's a clock!"

 ...
 But you *don't* see that it's a clock.
-You see it's a symbol for a clock.
-You see the *toy clock*, the little box with sticker over it, with the face of a clock printed on it.
+You see it's a symbol of a clock.
+You see the *toy clock*, the little box with sticker placed over it, with the face of a clock printed on it.
 The environment goes from being a full faith-ed attempt at simulating Dracula's castle to being *a playset*.

 Perhaps the second does, to some, look better in the abstract, but does it look better in ways that aligns what the game is trying to attempt to do?
 For me, the answer, again and again, is *no*.
 Yet many prefer the smooth, high res, ultra-high frame rate versions these emulators provide. *They want to play with a toy.* They want to play with this idealized caricature.
 The sticker decal clock isn't a shortcoming, it's a charm point.
 Old 3D games were *kinda cute*, right?

 I don't think there is, intrinsically, anything wrong with playing games like this.
-Playing with toys is fun!
+Playing with toys is fun, and we are free to play with toys however we like!
+We upscale, we add mods, we invent completely new types of play.
 Randomizers are a way to turn games we already know we love into new experiences.
 A different type of toy, a different type of play, but cut of a similar cloth.

 Yet I have no problem finding non-randomized footage of a game like **A Link to the Past**, but struggle to find *real*, unfucked footage of a game like **Vagrant Story**... a game where the pitfalls of things like texture smoothing should be *obvious*.
 We don't remember the games as they were, we remember the toy version.
 We remember the [Flanderized](https://en.wikipedia.org/wiki/Flanderization) version.